 A: I’ve actually never tried it!
 If you do want to try it, I’d recommend under baking the chicken tenders by just a couple minutes, otherwise when you reheat them they might be too dry.
 So maybe try baking 7 minutes per side, then freezing and reheating.

-We like to eat our Easy Baked Paleo Chicken Tenders with my Homemade Ranch, ketchup, or Honey Mustard (recipe below):
+We like to eat our Paleo Chicken with my Homemade Ranch, ketchup, or Honey Mustard (recipe below):